aterrien/forp-PHP-profiler/README.md

 extension=forp.so
 ```

-... you can restart your web server.
+... you can restart your PHP server.

 ## Tested OS and platforms ##